augustss/verse-semantics/Book/docs/02_composites.md

 Keep structs simple and focused on data.
 If you find yourself wanting to add methods or complex validation to a struct, consider using a class instead.
 Structs should remain pure data containers.

-Make enums intention-revealing through clear naming.
+Make enums intention-revealing.
 Each enum value should be self-explanatory, eliminating the need for comments or external documentation to understand what it represents.

 ### Performance Considerations